 The Smallest Universal Plug Adapter that’s Worthwhile—But No USB Ports

-The Kikkerland is small and light and incredibly flexible.
+If you just need a plug adapter without USB, or you’d like an extra plug adapter for your pack, the best option is the Kikkerland Universal Travel Adapter, which is small, light, and incredibly flexible.
 For example, the Euro prongs can be moved in and out a bit to fine-tune for the width of some truly weird sockets.
 I found this flexibility to be useful on occasion in parts of India and Brazil.
 This can also help to keep the plug from falling out of a socket.

 The only downside is that it can be a bit complicated to configure.
 Don’t just throw the two pieces in your bag and then try to figure out how to put them together once you’ve reached your destination.
 Take the card as well with the illustrations showing the configurations.
 This will save you a lot of hassle.